jdtsmith/indent-bars/README.md

 Each of these parallel variables has the same form as their equivalent non-`ts` version (the "parent" variable), with two difference:

-1. Some (marked with [I] above) can optionally have _inheritance_ from their parent configured, for `:key` based elements.
-To do so, set these to a cons cell of the form `([no-]inherit . value)`, where `value` has the normal format for the parent variable.  `inherit` (the default, if the cons cell is omitted) means that any unspecified `:key` values are inherited from the parent variable.  `no-inherit` means to omit any missing key values when styling out-of-scope bars.
+1. Some (marked with [I] above) can optionally have _inheritance_ from their parent configured, specifying whether missing `:key` based elements are inherited from the in-scope style.
+To configure inheritance, you can optionally set these variable values to a cons cell of the form `([no-]inherit . value)`, where `value` has the normal format for the parent variable.  `inherit` (the default, if the cons cell is omitted) means that any unspecified `:key` values are inherited from the parent variable.  `no-inherit` means to omit any missing key values when styling out-of-scope bars.
-2. For any non-`:key` type values, the specific value `'unspecified` can be set to indicate using the parent's value for that slot.
+2. For any non-`:key` type values, the specific symbol value `'unspecified` can be set to indicate using the parent's value for that slot.

 For example, a setting of: